Bed Sore Claims & Pressure Sore Compensation

 Why Should I Enquire If I Develop Pressure Sores?

 It’s widely held that in 95% of cases, pressure sores can be avoided with proper medical care and monitoring.
 Bed sores are easily preventable and so there is little excuse if they are left to develop.
 According to NICE pressure ulcer guidelines, patients that are at risk should be turned regularly to prevent pressure sores from forming.
 Further care guidelines state that where pressure ulcers appear, they should be monitored closely, with thorough checks occurring at least once a week.
-By making a bed sore claim, we can acquire damages that will help cover the costs of future treatment.
+By making a bed sore claim or pressure sore claim, we can acquire damages that will help cover the costs of future treatment.

 How Widespread are Pressure Sores?